syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 ### ColumnSizer.None

-No Column sizing is applied when the SfDataGrid.ColumnSizer is set to “None”.
-Columns are arranged in view based on the SfDataGrid.DefaultColumnWidth property.
-This is the default value of the SfDataGrid.ColumnSizer property.
+No Column sizing is applied when the **SfDataGrid.ColumnSizer** is set to “None”.
+Columns are arranged in view based on the **SfDataGrid.DefaultColumnWidth** property.
+This is the default value of the **SfDataGrid.ColumnSizer** property.

 ### ColumnSizer.LastColumnFill

-When the SfDataGrid.ColumnSizer is “LastColumnFill”, the column width of the GridColumns are adjusted with respect to SfDataGrid.DefaultColumnWidth property.
+When the **SfDataGrid.ColumnSizer** is “LastColumnFill”, the column width of the GridColumns are adjusted with respect to **SfDataGrid.DefaultColumnWidth** property.
 In case if the columns does not fill the entire view space, then the last column’s width fills the unoccupied space in the view.

 ### ColumnSizer.Star

-When the SfDataGrid.ColumnSizer is “Star”, all the GridColumns are adjusted an equal column width to fit within the view.
-Setting ColumnSizer to “Star” will disable the HorizontalScrolling in SfDataGrid.
+When the **SfDataGrid.ColumnSizer** is “Star”, all the GridColumns are adjusted an equal column width to fit within the view.
+Setting ColumnSizer to “Star” will disable the HorizontalScrolling in **SfDataGrid**.

-Note: If any column is specified a width explicitly using the GridColumn.Width property then that column is not considered ColumnSizing width and skipped while applying the ColumnSizer for grid columns.
+N> If any column is specified a width explicitly using the GridColumn.Width property then that column is not considered ColumnSizing width and skipped while applying the ColumnSizer for grid columns.

 ## Freeze panes

-This section explains you how to set Freeze panes in SfDataGrid.
+This section explains you how to set Freeze panes in **SfDataGrid**.

 ### Freeze Rows

-SfDataGrid provides extensive support to freeze the rows at the top of the view below the header row by setting the SfDataGrid.FrozenRowsCount property.
+**SfDataGrid** provides extensive support to freeze the rows at the top of the view below the header row by setting the **SfDataGrid.FrozenRowsCount** property.

-The following code example illustrates freezing two rows in SfDataGrid.
+The following code example illustrates freezing two rows in **SfDataGrid**.

 {% highlight c# %}

 //Setting number of rows to freeze in SfDataGrid dataGrid.FrozenRowsCount = 2;

 {% endhighlight %}